 - The dialects of Hindi are Braj bhasha, Khari Boli, Haryanvi, etc., whereas the dialects of Bengali are Chittagonian, manbhumi, rarhi, etc.

-- Early forms of Hindi are Sauraseni, apabhrama, old Hindi, whereas the early forms of Bengali are Magadhi Prakrit, old Bengali, etc.
+- Early forms of Hindi are Sauraseni, apabhrama, and old Hindi, whereas the earlier forms of Bengali are Magadhi Prakrit, old Bengali, etc.